neilgebhard/deduplicate/README.md

 $ cd deduplicate/
 ```

 3) Start a server locally.
-Here are a few options:
+Here are a few options depending on what you have installed on your machine:

 * Option #1